denniszielke/phoenix/challenges.md

-# Single Container Loop
-In this chapter you will get a basic experience in working with containers.
-For this chapter we concentrate on single container applications running locally or in Azure Container Instances.

 **TODOS**
 - Snippet für Container Registry -> Credentials, Anlegen, Screenshot
 - Snippet Docker auf Ubuntu installieren

+# Single Container Loop
+In this chapter you will get a basic experience in working with containers.
+For this chapter we concentrate on single container applications running locally first and in Azure Container Instances in the second step.

 ## 1. Containerize your app
-- Get the sample code of our hello world application **here**. **TODO LINK MISSING**
+- Get the code of the hello world application locally.
 - Create a container image locally
+    ```
+    docker build -t helloworld .
+    ```
 - Run the image in a container locally on your machine.
-Remember to open up a port in your command (-p).
+Remember to open up the correct port in your command (-p).
+    ```
+    docker run -p 8080:80 helloworld
+    ```

 ## 2. Automate your build
+> Need help?
+Check hints [here](TeamServicesContainerBuild.md)!
 - Import the sample code from to your VSTS Team Project.
-You can do this via UI. **TODO**
+You can do this via UI.
 - Use VSTS to create a build definition which triggers on code changes.
 The build definition should
     - create a new container image
-    - **TODO NPM**
     - use the build number as tag to identify your image.
 The buildnumber can be found in variable *$(Build.BuildNumber)*
     - push the new image to your private Azure Container Registry (if you don't have an ACR, create one first)